SansGuidon/bookmarks/README.md

 * [Opquast](https://checklists.opquast.com/oqs-v3/) - [FR] reference check-list for web quality
 * [Opquast](https://checklists.opquast.com/fr/) - [FR] several check-lists for performance / SEO related to web & mobile development
 * [Clay](http://fvisser.nl/clay/) - is a CSS preprocessor like LESS and Sass, but implemented as an embedded domain specific language (EDSL) in Haskell.
+* [CSS Diner](http://flukeout.github.io/) - a game to improve your knowledge of CSS selectors
+* [SecurityHeaders](https://securityheaders.io/) - Scan your site to analyse the HTTP response headers

 # Windows
 * [NSSM](https://nssm.cc/commands) - the Non-Sucking Service Manager